frank-at-suse/vsphere_cilium_kubeproxy-less/README.md

 - kube-vip is operating via ARP mode, so services published via LoadBalancer _will have traffic directed to a single node_.

 ---
-- Unlike the baked-in NGiNX Ingress Controller, HAProxy's ingress is **not** FIPS 140-2 compliant.
+- Unlike RKE2's "baked-in" NGiNX Ingress Controller, HAProxy's ingress is **not** FIPS 140-2 compliant.

 ## To Run
     > terraform apply